-The spell is considered "cast" when the full spell has been read, up to, but not including the invocation line should one be required.
+The spell is considered "cast" when the full spell has been read or performed, up to, but not including the invocation line should one be required.
+Spells cast with the timed method still require invocation lines, if appropriate.
 Once the spell is cast, the caster may then hold the spell indefinitely before invoking it.
-While holding a spell, the caster may not speak, and is permitted to move no more than five steps from his original position.
-Also, while holding a spell, the caster may not be moved by another Player.
-If a weapon strikes the spell caster while he is holding a spell, the spell effects are visited fully upon the caster.
+While holding a spell, the caster may not speak, and is permitted to move no more than five steps from their original position.
+Also, while holding a spell, the caster may not be moved by another player.
+If a weapon strikes the spell caster while they are holding a spell, the spell effects are visited fully upon the caster.
 For example, if a Mage is struck be an arrow while holding a cast Fireball spell, the spell detonates in the Mage's hands.

-When the caster is ready to invoke a spell, he says, "I, [Name], invoke [Spell Name]!" and the spell effects will take place.
+When the caster is ready to invoke a spell, they say, "I, [Name], invoke [Spell Name]!" and the spell effects will take place.
 The invocation line of a spell must be shouted and read continuously.
 It is at the time of invoking a spell that the caster must release any material components the spell requires, such as spell balls.
 Spell casters may not cast a spell if they are mortally wounded or have a light wound on both arms.